rockettheme/docs/Docs/wordpress/plugins/rokweather/rokweather_use.md

 3. **Default Location**: Enter a location that will have its weather data displayed by default.
 For example, the default option is Golden, CO.
 >> Some locations may return as invalid, although available on the respective sources due to limitations in their APIs, not RokWeather.

-4. **Location Override**: This option allows you display weather data for one location whilst displaying a label for another, such as using a nearby city's weather data but displaying the name of your own town.
+4. **Location Override**: This option allows you to display weather data for one location whilst displaying a label for another, such as using a nearby city's weather data but displaying the name of your own town.

 5. **Forecast Items to Show**: This setting determines how many days ahead the widget will display a forecast for.
 This only works if **Enable Weather Forecasts** is turned on under **General Settings**.